-- 20. The project costs for the seven-year implementation period total US\$185.82 million, including an IFAD loan of US\$84.19 million, with a financing gap of approximately US\$15.91 million.
-Further financing is expected from the Government of KP in the amount of US\$40.45 million and from beneficiaries in the amount of US\$45.27 million. - 21.
-The financing gap of US\$15.91 million may be sourced through subsequent performance-based allocation system cycles (under financing terms to be determined and subject to internal procedures and subsequent Executive Board approval) or by co-financing identified during implementation. - 22.
+- 20. The project costs for the seven-year implementation period total EUR 156.76 million (equivalent to approximately US\$178.12 million), including an IFAD loan of EUR 74.09 million (equivalent to approximately US\$84.19 million), with a financing gap of approximately EUR 14 million (equivalent to approximately US\$15.91 million).
+Further financing is expected from the Government of KP in the amount of EUR 25.48 million (equivalent to approximately US\$28.96 million) and from beneficiaries in the amount of EUR 43.18 million (equivalent to approximately US\$49.06 million). - 21.
+The financing gap of EUR 14 million (equivalent to approximately US\$15.91 million) may be sourced through subsequent performance-based allocation system cycles (under financing terms to be determined and subject to internal procedures and subsequent Executive Board approval) or by cofinancing partners to be identified during project implementation. - 22.
 Project subcomponent 1.1: Professional farmers' organizations development and subcomponent 1.2: Public-private-producer partnerships are partially counted as climate finance.
-As per the multilateral development banks' methodologies for tracking climate change adaptation and mitigation finance, the total amount of IFAD climate finance for this project is preliminarily calculated as US\$13.55 million.
+As per the multilateral development banks' methodologies for tracking climate change adaptation and mitigation finance, the total amount of IFAD climate finance for this project is preliminarily calculated as EUR 11.92 million (equivalent to approximately US\$13.548 million).

+Table 1

-Table 1 Project costs by component and financier(Thousands of United States dollars)
+Project costs by component and financier